Gce january 2004 mark schemes

 to one of the named illnesses.
 Candidates may focus on psychological factors implicated in

-the development of the chosen condition or on those that might be relevant to adjusting to
+development of the chosen condition or on those that might be relevant to

 the condition.
 Relevant factors would include: lifestyle; risk-taking; personality; locus of